ecociel/mcp-app-python/README.md

 ## Overview

-This project demonstrates how to build a Python-based MCP server that can serve plain HTML widgets to MCP-aware clients (e.g. LLM front-ends, inspectors, or custom UI).
+This project demonstrates how to build a Python-based MCP server that can serve plain HTML widgets to MCP-aware clients.

 With this server, you can: